Notice of Pre-AIA or AIA Status

 identify a plurality of first factors from the disentangled low-dimensional representation of the obtained data that affect an output of the artificial intelligence model;

-determine a generative mapping from the disentangled low-dimensional representation between the identified plurality of first factors and the output of the artificial intelligence model, using causal reasoning;
+determine a generative mapping from the disentangled low-dimensional representation between the identified plurality of first factors and the output of the artificial intelligence model, using causal reasoning, the generative mapping learned through an optimization program that maximizes causal influence of the identified plurality of first factors on an output of the artificial intelligence model while ensuring the disentangled low-dimensional representation faithfully represents a data distribution;

-generate explanation data using the determined generative mapping, wherein the generated explanation data wherein the generated explanation data provides a description of an operation leading to the output of the artificial intelligence model using the identified plurality of first factors;
+generate explanation data using the determined generative mapping, the generated explanation data providing a description of an operation leading to the output of the artificial intelligence model using the identified plurality of first factors;

 As drafted and under its broadest reasonable interpretation, these limitation covers performance of the limitation in the mind (including an observation, evaluation, judgment, opinion) or with the aid of pencil and paper but for the recitation of generic computer components.
 For example: (1) A human can easily identify a plurality of first factors by writing them down using a pencil and paper of highlighting them on the screen of a generic computer.
 (2) A human can easily transform or summarize (generative mapping) the first factors to create some type of meaning.
 (3) A human can easily generate a diagram (generate explanation data) that clearly visualizes the relationships, descriptions, and insights of the first factors